emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 	02:00.0 Ethernet controller [0200]: Realtek Semiconductor Co., Ltd. RTL8111/8168/8211/8411 PCI Express Gigabit Ethernet Controller [10ec:8168] (rev 15)
 ```

-From this, I can see that IOMMU group that contains my RX 580:
+From this, I can see the IOMMU group that contains my RX 580:

 ```
 IOMMU Group 1: